 - Flu shots

-- 24-hour doses of ibuprofen, acetaminophen and antacid at the UHC Pharmacy
+- 24-hour doses of ibuprofen, acetaminophen and antacid at the health center pharmacy

 - Tobacco Quit Kits, Cold Care Kits and other free self-care items as requested (Stop by the Health Center and ask a triage nurse for these free items).